 WHAT KIND OF PERSONAL INFORMATION DOES THE COLLECTIVE COLLECT AND WHY?

-The types of personal information the Collective collects includes but is not limited to; Your name, contact details, identification information (which if provided, may include Your credit card details), household details, records of Your interactions with us, and details/history of preferences, interests and behaviour relating to activity with our Services.
+The types of personal information the Collective collects includes but is not limited to; name, contact details, identification information, household details, records of Your interactions with us, and details/history of preferences, interests and behaviour relating to activity with our digital services.

 The Collective may collect information about You via technology such as cookies from the Collective’s websites when You visit.
 This information is added to any of the existing details about You we have collected and is used in conjunction with existing information for various purposes, including for the purpose of enhancing Your experience whilst using the Collective’s websites.